kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 #### Cloud-init network-config as base64 string

-In the example below, a simple network-config is base64 encoded and stored in the cloudInitNoCloud Volume’s networkDataBase64 field.
-There is a corresponding disks entry that references the cloud-init volume and assigns it to the VM’s device.
+In the example below, a simple network-config is base64 encoded and stored in the cloudInitNoCloud Volume's networkDataBase64 field.
+There is a corresponding disks entry that references the cloud-init volume and assigns it to the VM's device.

-*Users also have the option of storing the network-config in a Kubernetes Secret and referencing the Secret in the VM’s spec.
+*Users also have the option of storing the network-config in a Kubernetes Secret and referencing the Secret in the VM's spec.
 Examples further down in the document illustrate how that is done.*

     # Create a simple network-config